autowarefoundation/autoware.universe/common/tvm_utility/README.md

 [Model Zoo](https://github.com/autowarefoundation/modelzoo/) CI pipeline and saved to an S3 bucket.

 The `get_neural_network` function creates an abstraction for the artifact management.
-Users should provide model files under "data/user/${MODEL_NAME}/".
+Users should check if  model configuration header file is under "data/user/${MODEL_NAME}/".
 Otherwise, nothing happens and compilation of the package will be skipped.

 The structure inside of the source directory of the package making use of the function is as follow: